-In anticipation of our 30th Anniversary Season, Music from Angel Fire has established the Legacy Society to recognize the generosity of individuals who make provisions in their wills or estate planning to benefit the Festival.
-While it will always be necessary to make annual appeals, the growth of an endowment is an essential element in sustaining and enhancing the quality of the musical experience in the future.
+Music from Angel Fire has established the Legacy Society to recognize the generosity of individuals who make provisions in their wills or estate planning to benefit the Festival.
+While it will always be necessary to make annual appeals, the growth of an endowment is an essential element in sustaining and enhancing the quality of the music experience in the future.

 Planned Giving provides you with the means to achieve financial goals, such as additional income, tax-free income, income to a family member or friend, or tax savings.

 A planned gift can help you achieve the following objectives

 - Reduce current income taxes

 - Trusts through estate planning (Charitable Remainder Trust; Charitable Lead Trust)